 Wrapping up this month’s shipment is adding the base of the trunk and washer tank in Issue 34!

-Throughout the subscription build of the 1:8 scale Back to the Future DeLorean model, Eaglemoss offers five ‘Special Issues’.
-These issues are automatically sent, and are billed in addition to the monthly subscription.
-If you do not wish to receive them, you must notify Eaglemoss in advance via phone at (800) 261-6898 or via email at email@example.com.
+Throughout the subscription build of their 1:8 scale Back to the Future DeLorean partworks build-up, Eaglemoss offered three ‘Special Issues’.
+These issues were automatically sent and were billed in addition to the monthly subscription.

 The first two Special Issues (#1 and #2) were hardcover graphic novels.
 But this time, we get a set of white wall tires that are seen on the car in Back to the Future: Part III.
 They cost $32.95 USD and can be used to replace the stock wheels if you so chose.
 Originally, these wheels confused builders as the initial run of 130 issues was missing the hood box containing the makeshift time circuits to finish out the Part III look.
 However, with the subscription extension to 160 issues which contain the missing Part III pieces, it makes more sense.

 - The Fabulous Fifties: The Decade of Cool

 - A Time Traveler’s Guide: Doc’s Nifty Alterations

 Assembling the Wheels